Michael Piatek

 Scaling behavior and equilibrium lengths of knotted polymers

-Eric J. Rawdon, Akos Dobay, John C. Kern, Kenneth C. Millett, Michael Piatek, Patrick Plunkett, and Andrzej Stasiak
+Eric J. Rawdon, Akos Dobay, John C. Kern, Kenneth C. Millett, Michael Piatek, Patrick Plunkett, Andrzej Stasiak

 Macromolecules, 41(12): 4444-4451, 2008.